Standard Library

 Philosophy

-- Map cleanly to EVM opcodes (one-to-one correspondence)
+- Map closely to EVM semantics

 Block Data